npujol/npujol.github.io/Informatic/linux/files-content/archiving.md

 ```

 Remember, in Linux, archiving and compression are separate processes, hence `tar` to archive and `gzip`/`bzip2` to compress.
-Although they`re commonly used together, they can very much be used separately as per the requirements.
+Although they're commonly used together, they can very much be used separately as per the requirements.